neoforged/Documentation/docs/resources/client/models/modelloaders.md

     // - A boolean of whether to use ambient occlusion when rendering the model.
     // - A boolean of whether to use the block light when rendering a model.
     // - The item transforms associated with how this model should be displayed in a given ItemDisplayContext.
     // - A ContextMap of settings provided by NeoForge.
-See the NeoForgeModelProperties class for all available properties.
+See the 'NeoForgeModelProperties' class for all available properties.
     @Override
     public BakedModel bake(TextureSlots textures, ModelBaker baker, ModelState modelState, boolean useAmbientOcclusion, boolean usesBlockLight, ItemTransforms itemTransforms, ContextMap additionalProperties) {
         // The true boolean represents if the model is in 3D within the GUI